Macroeconomics of Racial Disparities: Discrimination, Labor Market, and Wealth: Business cycle dynamics

 \subsubsection{Stochastic simulation}

-We simulate the stochastic equilibrium of the economy over 10,000 periods under aggregate TFP shocks, comparing outcomes with and without $p$ firms.
-While impulse responses to an MIT shock capture the transition path following a one-time disturbance, the stochastic equilibrium focuses on the economy's short-term responses to continuous aggregate shocks.
+We simulate the stochastic equilibrium of the economy over 10,000 periods under aggregate TFP shocks, and compare the outcomes with and without $p$ firms.
+While impulse responses capture the transition path following a one-time shock, stochastic equilibrium focuses on the economy's short-term responses to a series of aggregate shocks.
 The results are summarized in \Cref{tab: cyclegaps}.

+The stochastic simulation results further support the insights from the impulse response analysis.
+We find that the presence of $p$ firms increases unemployment rate volatility for both black and white workers, but the effect is more pronounced for black workers.
+In the counterfactual economy without $p$ firms, both groups have an unemployment rate relative volatility of 0.18.
+With $p$ firms in the benchmark economy, the volatility for black workers rises to 0.26, compared to 0.22 for white workers.
+Similarly, the volatility of the black-white unemployment rate gap increases from 0.17 to 0.30, reflecting the disproportionate impact on black workers.

-In a counterfactual equilibrium without $p$ firms, the racial unemployment rate gap closes, eliminating its cyclical characteristics.
-Likewise, the disparities in the cyclicality and volatility of average wages between racial groups are significantly diminished.
-According to \Cref{tab: cyclegaps}, the benchmark model reveals a pronounced countercyclicality (-0.6731) and volatility (0.3009) for the black-white unemployment rate gap, both of which disappear when $p$ firms are not included.
-For average wages, the cyclicality for black workers lowers from 1.0749 in the benchmark to 1.0131 without $p$ firms, whereas it increases slightly for white workers from 0.9984 to 1.0115.
-Conversely, the volatility for black workers drops from 1.0755 to 1.0139, while for white workers, it rises from 0.9985 to 1.0116.
-This convergence indicates that hiring discrimination significantly contributes to the cyclical disparities in the labor market between black and white workers.
-These results are consistent with \citet{cajner2017racial}, \citet{ganong2020wealth}, and \citet{ragusett2022re}, which argue that demographic differences alone do not sufficiently explain the racial disparities observed throughout the business cycle.
+The wages of both black and white workers have dynamics similar to their unemployment rates.
+In particular, the presence of $p$ firms in the benchmark increases both the cyclicality and volatility of wages compared to the counterfactual without $p$ firms.
+However, this effect is more pronounced for black workers than for white workers.
+In our comparison of the benchmark and counterfactual economies, the inclusion of $p$ firms raises the cyclicality and volatility of black wages from 1.01 to 1.08, while white wages increase from 0.98 to 1.
+Overall, hiring discrimination not only heightens wage fluctuations but also widens the gap between black and white workers.
+These results support the findings of \citet{cajner2017racial}, \citet{boulware2019labor,boulware2024explains}, \citet{ganong2020wealth}, and \citet{ragusett2022re}, who argue that demographic differences alone cannot account for the racial disparities observed over the business cycle.